 There is a way to enjoy sandy beaches and tropical views without dropping a ton of cash.
-If you’re into a more rustic experience, you can find clean, comfortable Airbnbs all over the islands for well under $100 a night.
+If you’re into a more rustic experience, you can find clean, comfortable Airbnbs all over the Caribbean islands for well under $100 a night.
 Many are under $50, some nicer than fancy hotels.
-So if the Caribbean is on your mind for this winter, here are 10 places you can stay for pretty cheap.
+So if the Caribbean is on your mind for a future vacation, here are 10 places you can stay for pretty cheap.

 1. St. Vincent and Grenadines: Bottle House — $50 a night

 Though tiny-house living might not be for everyone, the views from this one — out over the lush Buccament Valley — will cure any lingering claustrophobia.
 The cottage is part of the Spirit of the Valley retreat, a series of four such houses with a private dam for swimming and their own donkey paddock.
 The house itself has a bamboo ladder you’ll ascend to the airy sleeping loft, where you’ll slumber nearly 2,000 feet above sea level.
 And if you get thirsty in the middle of the night, there’s fresh spring water coming out of the tap.

 Artists aren’t exactly known for living in the lap of luxury, so don’t expect a butler and Egyptian cotton sheets in this bungalow atop a hill.
 But who needs high thread counts when you wake up every morning to mountain-top views of the Caribbean?
 This cabin is in the Maryland District so if you’re looking for parties it’s not your spot.
 But it will be peaceful and allow easy access to hikes, beaches, and the rest of St. Andrew.

 This is the smallest of the sleek, modern Lagoon Studios, a recently renovated efficiency complex a brief stroll from the white sands of Aruba’s Renaissance Beach.
 It has no kitchen and no refrigerator, which might sound a little bare — until you think about what’s included in your average hotel room.
 The fixtures and furnishings are all up-to-date, and nearly every guest comments on the cleanliness.
 Plus, you get free beach chairs, towels, and umbrellas so you don’t go home sunburned.